SharmaAshwini/CSCE5310_Project/README.md

 # Next Phase:

+7) Try one more model

-7) Tune hyperparameters for optimum performance
+8) Tune hyperparameters for optimum performance

-8) Try scaling on best model with resampling and tuned hyperparameter try scaling for columns with large variance and conclude whether scaling is useful or not
+9) Try scaling on best model with resampling and tuned hyperparameter try scaling for columns with large variance and conclude whether scaling is useful or not

-9) Summarization and conclusion
+10) Summarization and conclusion